ros-controls/ros2_control_demos/example_4/doc/userdoc.rst

    Marker ``[claimed]`` by command interfaces means that a controller has access to command *RRBot*.

-4. Check is controllers are running
+4. Check if controllers are running

    .. code-block:: shell